emarsden/dash-mpd-cli/doc/src/installation.md

 # Installation

-The recommended way of running dash-mpd-cli is as a [Podman container](container.html).
+The recommended way of running dash-mpd-cli is sandboxed in a [Podman container](container.html).
 If you prefer to install the software and its dependencies on your computer in the traditional way, you can download a prebuilt binary or build from source yourself.

 **Binary releases** are [available on GitHub](https://github.com/emarsden/dash-mpd-cli/releases) for GNU/Linux on AMD64 (statically linked against Musl Libc to avoid glibc versioning problems),